SanskritiiAnand/quantum-simulations/README.md

 python main.py
 ```

-Select 1 for Entanglement workspace; 2 for Teleportation pipeline; 3 for QSphere Phase Tracking analysis; 4 for Deutsch-Jozsa algorithm - when prompted, directly in your terminal line.
+Select 1 for Entanglement workspace; 2 for Teleportation pipeline; 3 for QSphere Phase Tracking analysis; 4 for Deutsch-Jozsa algorithm; 5 for Bernstein-Vazirani algorithm - when prompted, directly in your terminal line.